-Shobha S. Krishnan, MD, is a primary care physician and gynecologist at Barnard Health Services, Columbia University.
-Prior to joining Barnard, she was in private practice for 10 years, during which time she also served as a surveillance physician for the Centers for Disease Control and Prevention.
-Dr. Krishnan is the author of the award winning book,The HPV Vaccine Controversy: Sex, Cancer, God and Politics- A Guide for Parents, Women, Men and Teenagers (Praeger 2008).
-She is on the Medical Advisory Board of the National Cervical Cancer and International HPV Cancer Coalition and is in the process of launching a Global Initiative Against HPV and Cervical Cancer.
-Details of the book and her cervical cancer projects in India can be found on her website.
+Shobha S. Krishnan, MD, has worked as a primary care physician and gynecologist at Barnard Health Services, Columbia University and was in private practice for 10 years, during which time she also served as a surveillance physician for the Centers for Disease Control and Prevention.
+Dr. Krishnan is the author of the award winning book,The HPV Vaccine Controversy: Sex, Cancer, God and Politics—A Guide for Parents, Women, Men and Teenagers (Praeger 2008).
+She is also the founder of the Global Initiative Against HPV and Cervical Cancer (GIAHC).

 Jeanne Marrazzo, MD, MPH, FACP, FIDSA